ibm-cloud-docs/Cloudant/api/advanced_replication.md

 `<job_id>`| The `_scheduler/jobs/<job_id>` field shows the state of a single replication task based on its replication ID.
 Note that the ID must be URL encoded.
 `limit`=`<LIMIT>` | * Default limit is 25.
                 | * Regular users cannot exceed that limit.
                 | * Operators with administrator privileges do not have a maximum limit.
-For example, an administrator user can use `limit`=999999999.
+For example, an administrator can use `limit`=999999999.
 `skip`=`<OFFSET>` |

 *For the `_scheduler/docs` endpoint:*